-Like in previous years, the ORSA exercise in 2022 covered three regulatory assessments of: overall solvency needs, continuous compliance and adequacy of the assumptions of the standard formula to the Company's risk profile.
-This exercise included an allowance in each scenario for the expected impact of the Covid-19 pandemic to the claims experience of the Company's business.
+Like in previous years, the ORSA exercise in 2023 covered three regulatory assessments of: overall solvency needs, continuous compliance and adequacy of the assumptions of the standard formula to the Company's risk profile.
 The ORSA selected scenarios for prospective evaluations included a mix of financial stresses and other events which present material risks to the Company such as demographic risks, regulatory risk, operational risk and others.